 How the 2020 NBA playoffs will work

-The NBA regular season usually lasts 82 games, but the 2019-2020 season will be quite different due to the coronavirus pandemic.
+The NBA regular season usually lasts 82 games, but the 2019-2020 season has been quite different due to the coronavirus pandemic.

-After a hiatus of three-plus months, the NBA will invite 22 teams to a contained campus at Orlando’s Disney World, where they will finish out the regular season with eight more games to determine playoff seeding.
+After a hiatus of three-plus months, the NBA invited 22 teams to a contained campus at Orlando’s Disney World, where they finished out the regular season with eight more games to determine playoff seeding.
 Most teams had played 60-65 games when the season was halted on March 11.
-Players and essential personnel will be tested consistently for COVID-19 and will likely be quarantined for 14 days if they test positive at any point.
+Players and essential personnel are being tested consistently for COVID-19 and will be quarantined for 14 days if they test positive at any point.

-Despite the delay, the NBA still plans to run best-of-seven series formats for the quarterfinal, semifinal and finals in both the Eastern and Western Conference.
+Despite the delay, the NBA is running best-of-seven series formats for the quarterfinal, semifinal and finals in both the Eastern and Western Conference.
 The final team standing from each conference will meet in the NBA Finals, which will conclude no later than Oct.
 12. The NBA Draft will follow on Oct.
-15, and the draft lottery will be held on Aug.
+16, and the draft lottery will be held on Aug.
 25 this year.

 Player-level futures include whether a player will win the MVP, Rookie of the Year or Sixth Man of the Year awards, for example.
 Other player-level futures are based on whether a player will reach certain benchmarks in common statistical categories such as points, 3-point shots, rebounds or assists for the season.

-Due to the shortened season, best on Win Totals and division winners will be rendered null and void with the investment going back to bettors.
+Due to the shortened season, best on Win Totals and division winners have been rendered null and void with the investment going back to bettors.

 Where do I find futures bets in an online sportsbook?